 As a busy working homeschool mom, I know how important it is to plan ahead.
 Using an overall yearly plan gives me a good overview of what’s coming up in our homeschool, family life, and also in my businesses.
 If you’re looking for ways to stay on track with your homeschool, use these tips to stay on track with an overall yearly plan.

-Why do you need an overall yearly plan in your homeschool?
+Why use an overall yearly plan in your homeschool?

 - It serves as a guide for all the plans you make throughout the year.

 - You can see at a glance where you’re at during the school year.
 Are you on course or does your child need to be more diligent in a specific subject?

 - An overall yearly plan reminds you of the homeschool goals you had at the beginning of the year and helps you stay focused on them.

 - If you had to take a break from school because of illness or other life happening, you can easily see where you left off and pick right back up.